Wuthering Heights (1967 TV series)

 Wuthering Heights is a British television series which first aired on BBC 2 in 1967.
 It is an adaptation of the 1847 novel Wuthering Heights by Emily Brontë.

 Much of the show was filmed at Kildwick Hall in Yorkshire.

 Produced and broadcast in colour, the series had its original videotape masters wiped for reuse, although black and white film copies survived destruction and are available on DVD.

+Plot summary

+Young orphan Heathcliff is adopted by the wealthy Earnshaw family and moves into their estate, Wuthering Heights.
+Soon, the new resident falls for his compassionate foster sister, Cathy.
+The two share a remarkable bond that seems unbreakable until Cathy, feeling the pressure of social convention, suppresses her feelings and marries Edgar Linton, a man of means who befits her status.
+Heathcliff vows to win her back.